 How to Create a Music Loop in Scratch

-In your project, you may want to create a music loop.
+In your project, you might want to code background music for different projects.
+To do this, you will want to create a music loop.
 The first block you’ll need is “when green flag clicked” from the Events section.
 Next you’ll need a block to execute the loop from the Control section.
 If you want the sound to loop over the entire project, use the “forever” block.
 If you only want to loop a certain number of times, then use the “repeat” block and change the number to what you want it to be.

 Finally, within your loop, you want to put a “play sound until done” Sound block.
 This makes sure the entire soundtrack finishes before looping again.
-If you want more sounds to select from the drop down, you can add more options in the “Sounds” panel as described earlier in this post.
+Only sounds that are selected from the sound tab will be visible in the dropdown menu.
+Each sprite will have their own list of sounds.
+Go back to the sound tab if you want more options or to listen to the different sounds before adding them to your code.
 Your final loop looks like this.

 Using the Instruments Extension in Scratch

-Now you have a whole new set of drag and drop blocks to use.
+Now you have a whole new set of drag and drop blocks to use!
 You can select percussion instruments ranging from the snare drum to the cowbell.
 A different block lets you select instruments like piano or clarinet.
 Other blocks let you set the tempo or the duration of a note.
+Have fun exploring and trying out the different blocks.
+For example, the tempo block will change how fast or slow your music will play.

 One way to get creative is the play notes block.
 The first note specifies the pitch of the block.
 The larger the number, the higher the note.
 You can also use the interactive piano that pops up to test out the different notes.
 The second number in this block lets you set how long to play the note.